dorkodu/business/inspiration.md

 dorkodu is a humane technology company.

-we combine gamification, human-centric design with our superior technology and create products that
+we combine gamification, human-centric design with our superior technology and create products that help people...

+- discover their genuine reason to live
+- find their unique spark & actualize themselves
+- remind them who they are, <u>humans</u>.
+- guide them to revolution for better.

 we are a community of artists, who doesn’t just paint, write poems or play notes. we create products and technology to make the world actually a better place. not just by communicating our opinions through our artwork, but we walk towards our utopia by doing something impactful and inspirational.

 **our purpose:** liberate the human with meaningful technology.

+everyone deserves to live a free, happy, healthy, wealthy life.

+- the purpose of existence for material things is to help human brilliance thrive.
+- technology exists to serve people a better life experience.
+- create a livable world for worthy life experiences -> we can build a heaven on earth

 > making money is not like we think it would be.
 > business kills the part of life that is essential, unique and brilliant;